-Due to insect infestation, the wooden floor of the main temple and its support structure have been badly eaten and needs to be replaced entirely.
-A 20-square-foot area of the floor has already been taken up, the wooden supports removed and replaced, and the flooring put back.
+Due to insect infestation, the wooden floor of the main temple and its support structure were badly eaten and needs to be replaced entirely.
+A 20-square-foot area of the floor was taken up in 2017, the wooden supports removed and replaced, and the flooring put back.

-A further inspection shows that the situation with the remaining floor and its supports is urgent.
-It must be addressed before the infestation spreads.
-The underfloor needs to be fumigated and the new wood treated with insecticide before re-installing.
+A further inspection showed that the situation with the remaining floor and its supports was urgent and had to be addressed before the infestation spread.
+The underfloor needed to be fumigated and the new wood treated with insecticide before re-installing.

 Initially, the nuns at Shugsep nunnery were hoping that they could just replace the damaged central section.
-However, it is clear that the infestation has spread across the entire temple floor.
-The whole floor needs to be taken up and repaired.
+However, it became clear that the infestation had spread across the entire temple floor.
+The whole floor needed to be taken up and repaired.

 Total cost: US $35,000